gauravkumarchhipa/My-Portfolio-Web-App-Using-Reactjs/README.md

 "sass": "^1.59.3",
 "typewriter-effect": "^2.19.0"
 # Description
  This React App is Personal Portfolio web app.
-This Web app in annimation, firebase, desiging are using.
+This Web app in animation, firebase, designing are using.